AleksisLesieur/IBM_weather_app/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright (c) 2025 IBM_WEATHER_APP
+Released under the MIT License.
+Users are free to use, modify, and distribute this software, subject to including the original copyright notice in any substantial copies of the software.

 ## Acknowledgements

 - [api.meteo.lt](https://api.meteo.lt) for providing the weather forecast data
-- Icons from [insert icon source if used]
+- Icons from Lucide react